-To do put together an excellent research paper in history at Boston College, you likely need a number of components.
-Here are a set of recommended steps for setting out:
+To do put together an excellent research paper in History, you'll need a number of components.
+Below are some recommended steps for setting out:

-Next, try running a couple search in some reference works (i.e., encyclopedia, handbooks, guides, and dictionaries) to get a general sense of your project.
-Note that Wikipedia can be a great place to start and a terrible place to end.
+- Next, try running a couple search in some reference works (i.e., encyclopedia, handbooks, guides, and dictionaries) to get a general sense of your project.
+Note: Wikipedia can be a great place to start and a terrible place to end.

-Now, head back to the main History Research Guide to pick appropriate access points to primary sources for your specific project.
-If, for example, you are exploring 19th century Chile, try access the Latin American History Research Guide for Contemporary History.
+- Now, head back to the main History Research Guide to pick appropriate access points to primary sources for your specific project.